By Deeyoung MaLinkedInWebsiteJuly 9, 202610 min readScheduling OperationsReviewed July 9, 2026

 Collect written availability, exam dates, vacation dates, transportation limits, maximum weekly hours, and trained roles before building the weekly schedule.

-What is the biggest summer scheduling mistake?
+What is the biggest travel-season scheduling mistake?

 When should seasonal restaurant staff be trained?